Lemon Law Claims: Chevy Spark & Chevy Cruze

 Chevy Impala lemon law claims have included, but not limited to, problems (which vary from year to year) with the ignition switch shutting off, causing a sudden and unexpected power loss.

-When it comes to 2017 Chevy’s, the Chevrolet Camaro, Chevrolet Corvette, Chevrolet Sonic, Chevrolet Volt, Chevrolet Traverse, Chevrolet Tahoe Suburban, Chevrolet Colorado, and Chevrolet Silverado, have all had numerous repair bulletins (Technical Service Bulletins) sent out to dealers telling them how to try to fix the problems.
+When it comes to problems with the 2017 Chevy’s, the Chevrolet Camaro, Chevrolet Corvette, Chevrolet Sonic, Chevrolet Volt, Chevrolet Traverse, Chevrolet Tahoe Suburban, Chevrolet Colorado, and Chevrolet Silverado, they have all had numerous repair bulletins (Technical Service Bulletins) sent out to dealers telling them how to try to fix the problems.
 When an automaker notices a growing trend with unanticipated problems, but does not warrant a recall, a TSB is issued.
+Technical service bulletins are common in the auto industry.

 - Chevy Silverado 2500 – 15,749